ldapjs/node-ldapjs/docs/client.md

 ---
 title: Client API | ldapjs
-markdown2extras: wiki-tables
+markdown2extras: tables
-logo-color: green
-logo-font-family: google:Aldrich, Verdana, sans-serif
-header-font-family: google:Aldrich, Verdana, sans-serif
 ---

 # ldapjs Client API

 This document covers the ldapjs client API and assumes that you are familiar with LDAP.
-If you're not, read the [guide](http://ldapjs.org/guide.html) first.
+If you're not, read the [guide](guide.html) first.

 # Create a client